Section 2: Benefits and Absences

 Report All Work Related Injuries

 Employees who sustain work-related injuries or illnesses should inform their supervisor immediately.
 No matter how minor an on-the-job injury may appear, it is important that it be reported immediately.
+The Supervisor will have you complete a report detailing the injury and what happened for insurance reasons.
 This will enable an eligible employee to qualify for coverage as quickly as possible.

 Neither Xpress Cargo nor the insurance carrier will be liable for the payment of workers' compensation benefits for injuries that occur during an employee's voluntary participation in any off-duty recreational, social, or athletic activity sponsored by